 After we receive your complete application, if you meet all requirements and there is a seat in the program, we will send an acceptance letter and a "Student Information for CIC" form describing program details and costs to attach to your study permit application.

 2) Apply for your study permit as soon as possible.
 Application forms and all the details for applying for your permit can be found in the Immigration, Refugees and Citizenship Canada website.
 The processing time can vary depending on the country and individual circumstances.
-Note: It is against the law in Canada for anyone other than certified immigration consultants to give immigration advice.
-ACC has a Regulated Canadian Immigration Consultant on staff who can answer any study permit, work permit and immigrant questions.

 If your study permit is approved, please send us a copy of the letter authorizing your study permit.